dm0275/code-claw/docs/CONFIGURATION.md

 # Configuration

-CodeClaw only runs tasks against predefined projects registered in a user-managed TOML config.
+CodeClaw only runs tasks against predefined projects registered in a managed TOML config.

+Current state:

+- the backend already reads projects from TOML
+- today, users still create and edit that TOML manually
+- the next planned product task is adding project registration through the app/API

+The planned direction for project onboarding is documented in [PROJECT_REGISTRATION_PLAN.md](/Users/dmancilla/git/code-claw/docs/PROJECT_REGISTRATION_PLAN.md).

 ## Layout